Denogithub/Azure-Administration/Using_Custom_script_to_install_webserver.md

 Task:
 1. Create a storage account
 2. Create a container to hold your script
-3. Upload your script
+3. Upload your script & verify is uploaded
 4. Create virtual Machine and ensure http port 80 is enable
 5. Select Custom script and install webserver services
-6. Verify the webserver is install.
+6. Verify the webserver is install by pasting server ip on the broswer

 ![Image](https://github.com/user-attachments/assets/52d9acd6-0e14-40d1-83ea-1bda3d16921d)